ChapelR/noble-avatar-js/docs/5-Macros.md

 ### The `<<pt>>` Macro

-**Syntax**: `<<pt avatarID [options]>>`
+**Syntax**: `<<pt avatarID [options] [classList]>>`

-This macro creates a portrait of the avatar with the provided ID.
+This macro creates a portrait of the avatar that is associated with the provided ID.

 **Arguments**:

 * **avatarID** (string): Each avatar has an ID.
 If you're having the user create avatars, the ID is assigned as part of the `<<avatarmaker>>` macro call.
 If you're instead importing avatars as passages using an `avatar`-tagged passage, then the ID is the name of the passage.
 * **options** (string | string array) (optional): You can supply a number of display options to your portrait, including borders, sizing, and floating.
 You can pass options as a list of space-separated quoted strings, a quoted list of space-separated strings, an array of strings, or any combination of these.
 You should generally only pass one option for each group listed below.
 If you don't pass any options: the image will not be floated, the image will be 400px by 400px, and the image will have no borders.
-You can also edit the appearance of portraits in more detail using [CSS](css-ref.md).
+You can also edit the appearance of portraits in more detail using [CSS](css-ref.md) or custom classes (see below).
   * float options (`'right'` or `'left'`): Floats the image to the indicated side of the screen.
   * sizing options (see list below): You can size the image using these options, using the keywords below.
 You can also include the `'relative'` keyword with some of the following size options to make the images responsive.
     * `'tiny'`: 64px, no relative option.